 LED Lighting for Power Plant Facilities

 LED power plant lights are not your typical LED lights.
-These are lights designed to withstand the hot, dusty, moist environments that power plants have.
-While other LED lights will break down at the extreme temperatures prevalent in power plants, power plant LED lights have a high temperature limit of 190F and can endure temperatures as low as -85F.
+These are lights designed to withstand the plant's hot, dusty, moist environment.
+Other LED lights will break down in the extreme temperatures.
+Power plant LED lights have a high temperature limit of 190F and can endure temperatures as low as -85F.

 They are powerful enough to replace the traditional 400W-1000W HID lamps commonly used in power plant lighting.
 These lights are also equipped with a safety cable for added security.
-They also have an IP66 or higher rating which makes them ideal for the heat-filled and steam-filled environments in power plants.
+They have an IP66 or higher rating making them ideal for the heat and steam filled environment.

-LED power plant lights are also designed for easy installation and can be quickly mounted when required.
-They also integrate easily with wireless control systems to allow for ease of use as well as energy saving measures.
-These lights also emit very little heat in temperature controlled environments and contain no toxic substances, which allows for easy disposal.
+LED power plant lights are designed for easy installation and can be quickly mounted.
+They integrate easily with wireless control systems to allow for ease of use as well as energy savings.
+These lights emit little heat in temperature controlled environments.
+They contain no toxic substances, which allows for easy disposal.

 Challenges of Power Plant Lighting

-Power plants – which are also known as power generation plants or power stations – are a critical component of today's life.
+Power plants, also known as power generation plants or power stations are a critical component of today's life.
 Without them, there would be none of the comforts we take for granted.
-They have been around since the 1800s when water drawn from lakes was used to generate hydropower.
+They have been around since the 1800s when water drawn from lakes generated hydropower.

-Today, power plants have numerous generators which are used to convert mechanical power into electricity.
+Today, power plants have many generators used to convert mechanical power into electricity.
 The construction of a power plant often affects the environment around it.
 Some of the effects are often permanent while some are temporary.

-Fossil fuel or biomass fired power plants emit high levels of hot steam and air in the process of spinning turbines to generate electricity.
-Nuclear power plants, on the other hand, use nuclear fission that creates steam to produce power.
-This process usually creates exhaust gases.
+Fossil fuel or biomass fired power plants emit high levels of hot steam to spin turbines generating electricity.
+Nuclear power plants use nuclear fission that creates steam to produce power.

 These byproducts of the electricity generation process make power plants uniquely hot environments.
-Most light bulbs are not ideal for these locations because they are highly susceptible to damage.
+Most light bulbs are not ideal for these locations because they have high susceptibility to damage.
 Power plants also have strictly regulated lighting fixture requirements and maintenance schedules.
 In power plants, lighting maintenance cannot go hand in hand with some power generation processes.

-Proper lighting in a power plant ensures safety in production, increased productivity by the employees, and also adheres to health and occupational regulations.
-With the general focus today being efficiency in energy usage, power plants must have energy-efficient lighting mechanisms.
+Proper lighting in a power plant ensures safety, productivity, and adheres to health and occupational regulations.
+The general focus today being efficiency, power plants must have energy-efficient lighting mechanisms.

-In the past, power plant lighting focused on efficiency of lighting and relegated other important factors to the background.
-But today's lighting plan has to focus not only on reduction in power usage, but also a decrease in bulb replacements, ease of lighting control, high quality illumination, and maximized lighting of the focus area.
+In the past, power plants focused on lighting efficiency.
+Therefor they relegated other important factors to the background.
+But today's lighting plan has to focus on all.
+Not only reduction in power usage, but a decrease in bulb replacements, ease of lighting control, high quality illumination, and maximized lighting of the focus area.

-Energy savings must be all about adequate quality and brightness of the light – the right amount of lumens must be used.
-Power plant lighting must have a safety element to it and also offer convenience in maintenance (the lighting fixtures must be easy to care for).
-This shows that high-quality lighting fixtures and sources are therefore paramount to power plant lighting efficiency.
+Energy savings must be about adequate quality and brightness of the light – the right amount of lumens must be used.
+Power plant lighting must have a safety element to it and also offer easy maintenance.
+This shows high-quality lighting fixtures and sources are paramount to plant lighting efficiency.

 Nuclear power plants have tightly regulated lighting requirements.
-The luminaries used in these environments have to illuminate with the sole of purpose of reducing risks during operations.
-These environments require luminaries that adhere to the newer nuclear post-Fukushima guidelines.
+Lights used in plant environments have the purpose of reducing operations risks.
+These environments need luminaries that adhere to the newer nuclear post-Fukushima guidelines.

 They need to have rounded and smoother surfaces to ease decontamination.
-They should also have a high IP rating to withstand hose downs and reduce time spent on them when performing decontamination tasks.
-Rounded, hot-environment luminaries will also ensure that accidental exposure of workers (like shard features in light fixtures tearing a protective suit or gloves) is eliminated.
+They should have a high IP rating to withstand hose downs and reduce time performing decontamination tasks.
+Rounded, hot-environment luminaries ensures accidental exposure is eliminated, like shard features in light fixtures tearing a protective suit or gloves.

-Underwater LED lighting fixtures should also have an IP68 rating to ensure that they can be fully immersed under water safely.
+Underwater LED fixtures should have an IP68 rating to ensure they can be immersed safely.
 They should have stainless casing or lexan polycarbonate for protective covers.
-Lexan polycarbonate is over 30 times more resistant to impact than regular safety glass.
-This novel material also offers protection from radiation – up to 300 percent more than acrylics.
+Lexan polycarbonate is 30 times more resistant to impact than regular safety glass.
+This novel material offers protection from radiation up to 300% more than acrylics.